Origen-SDK/rfcs/0000-template.md

 with an ID.
 It is not a test pattern, a test exists prior to simulation, emulation, and first silicon.
 By iterating around the device and IP tests, test program flows, patterns, pattern lists, and other tracking documents can be created.
-In the end, making tests part of the model should soundly anwer the question: 'Did we test it completely?' (correctness is a whole other subject).
+In the end, making tests part of the model should soundly anwer the question: 'Did we test it completely?' (correctness is an entirely separate subject).

 # Detailed design